 Two common forms of genetic conditions we see in colorectal cancer patients include familial adenomatous polyposis (FAP), which is when hundreds of polyps cover the inner lining of the colon, and Lynch syndrome, which is a non-polyposis syndrome that increases risk of developing colorectal cancer and other malignancies.

 Interesting research is happening now pertaining to genetic mutations that have yet to be identified.
 While we know many of the genetic mutations that lead to colorectal cancer, we don’t know them all.
-Identifying possible genetic mutations is extremely important to identify predisposition of the patient and their first relatives not only for colon cancers but other cancers to organs as well.
+Screening for possible genetic mutations is extremely important to identify predisposition of the patient and their first relatives, not only for colon cancers but other cancers to organs as well.
 Moreover, knowing if patients carry a specific genetic mutation might have implications in the type of surgery or chemotherapy needed.
 As it stands now, new genetic mutations are detected every few years.
 Therefore, patients who were tested a few years ago and had no genetic mutations could have a different result today.
 Keeping up with testing could not only help them but their relatives and children, as well.
 People can do so by scheduling a genetic counseling appointment.

 It has been hypothesized for years that a low-fiber diet that’s high in animal protein and red meat can also increase colon cancer risk.
 We have no definitive evidence to support either of these theories, but patients’ overall health would only benefit from consuming a healthy diet that prioritizes fruits, vegetables, and high-grain fibers.
 Furthermore, new studies have suggested that certain foods can negatively affect the microbiome, or the bacteria population in the colon, which could result in a higher risk of colorectal cancer.